michaelbe812/rx-stateful/README.md

 `rxRequest.refresh()` offers a convenient way to trigger a refresh of the source.
 It will trigger the source again and emit the new states.

+> [!IMPORTANT]
+> Unlike default RxJs errors will not be present on the error-callback.
+As the errors are a part of the value emitted, error notifications
+> will be transfered via the next()-vallback.

 ### `rxStateful$` standalone function

 #### Basic Usage